Thab310/k8s_gh_actions_selft_hosted_runners/README.md

   github_app_installation_id="your_github_app_installation_id" \
   github_app_private_key="-----BEGIN PRIVATE KEY-----\n...your_private_key...\n-----END PRIVATE KEY-----"
 ```
-* github_app_id : you will find on the github app homepage
+* github_app_id : you will find it on the github app homepage
-* github_app_installation_id : you will find on the url of install github app
+* github_app_installation_id : you will find iit on the url of install github app

 ### 3. Test Terraform code